 Product development in fashion is the process of designing, planning, and developing saleable products for the target consumer.
 The purpose of product development is to certify that the manufacturer understands and follows the specifications established to build a specific product.

-The goal of every fashion business is to provide their customer with the best product possible and at the most competitive price.
-Product development exists to meet this objective.
-The ultimate goal of product development is to ensure customer satisfaction and minimize returns.
+Every fashion company's goal is to provide their customers with the best product possible at the most competitive price.
+Product development exists to achieve this goal.
+Product development's ultimate goal is to ensure customer satisfaction while minimizing returns.

 5 main stages of product development in fashion